jamadam/mojo-down-monitor/readme.jp.md

 ## DESCRIPTION

-This is a tool for detecting and notifying web site down.
+This is a web monitoring tool to detect your sites down.

+MojoDownMonitor gets multiple URIs in regular basis and checks if the response fulfills given conditions.

 Copyright (c) 2011 [jamadam]
 [jamadam]: http://blog2.jamadam.com/